 The death rate for malignant melanoma has also increased dramatically, doubling over the last 35 years.
 One person dies from melanoma every hour in the U.S. In contrast, in Queensland, Australia, where the first comprehensive education program on malignant melanoma was established for the medical profession and for the public, the death rate for this disease has begun to decrease.
 This decline in the death rate is especially impressive since the number of cases of malignant melanoma in Queensland, a very sunny part of the world, has continued to rise.

 It is now possible to predict with considerable accuracy which malignant melanomas are curable and which are not.
 Thickness of the tumor is a key factor.
 Malignant melanomas that are removed when they are less than 3/4 of a millimeter in thickness are cured in virtually all cases, as long-term follow-up has repeatedly confirmed.
 However, progressively thicker malignant melanomas have correspondingly poorer prognoses.

 Given these facts, it is essential that members of the medical profession, the allied health fields, and the public at large be able to recognize early (thin) malignant melanomas, which can be so successfully treated.
-The dermatologists at Treasure Coast Dermatology are trained in recognizing and treating these types of skin cancers.
+At Treasure Coast Dermatology, Dr. Ioannides is trained in recognizing and treating these types of skin cancers.

 WARNING SIGNS OF MALIGNANT MELANOMA

 Any one or more of these changes occurring in a new or existing pigmented (tan, brown) area of the skin, or in a mole, may indicate the presence of a malignant melanoma:

 - Change in size: especially sudden or continuous enlargement

 - Change in color: especially multiple shades of tan, brown, dark brown, black; the mixing of red, white and blue; or the spreading of color from the edge into the surrounding skin